 This is a lovely segue to the natural follow up question...

 "How do I edit/delete the whole event series at once?"

+As of April 2017, full recurrence support is available for Google calendars.
+Microsoft calendars are planned, but do not have an official release date yet.
 If you need to make changes to more than just a single version of the recurring event, we recommend using your calendar application directly and letting it sync over to Robin.
-We plan on releasing additional support for series-wide management some time in Fall 2016 at current pace.